christabor/chrome-quick-dev/README.md

+# chrome-quick-dev
-# chrome-quick-dev - a replacement tab for chrome to help make getting new projects up and running FAST
+**a replacement tab for chrome to help make getting new projects up and running FAST**

 ## How does it work?